Houston Enforcement Lawyer

 Make Sure Your Ex Upholds Court Orders—Call (713) 766-6283

 If your ex-spouse fails to follow through with their end of the court order, you can request that the court hold them in contempt and pay for your attorney's fees.
 This is done through a process called enforcement.
 Enforcement legally forces a person to obey a court order.
-If your ex-spouse is not following their responsibilities after the divorce, it is important you seek legal counsel.
+If your ex-spouse is not following their responsibilities after the divorce, it is important you seek qualified legal counsel.
 At Boudreaux Hunter & Associates, LLC, our Houston divorce attorneys have extensive experience protecting clients from delinquent spouses.

 Enforceable Orders & Consequences of Non-Compliance

 Failing to comply with court orders is a serious transgression.
-If your ex-spouse does not obey the guidelines outlined in the document, not only do they hurt you, but they can also affect the well-being of your child.
+If your ex-spouse does not obey the guidelines outlined in the document, they not only hurt you, but they can also affect the well-being of your child.
 By having your ex-spouse held in contempt, you can seek the justice you deserve.